 TRIUMPH membership is open to anyone with an interest in young people’s mental health and wellbeing, including young people, service users, those with lived experience, and others directly affected by mental health issues.

 Young people are central to the TRIUMPH Network.
 We are working with young people to facilitate their ideas, using a design innovation approach to turn these into reality, into new solutions to improve mental health.
-In addition, there will be opportunities to apply for seed funding through the TRIUMPH Network to take forward these research ideas and to support development of new solution focused approaches to improve youth mental health.
+In addition, there will be opportunities to apply for funding through the TRIUMPH Network to take forward these research ideas and to support development of new solution focused approaches to improve youth mental health.

 TRIUMPH Network Investigators